 Ah, summer--the season of sunshine, outdoor activities, gatherings and lots and lots of food!
 Barbecue party over here, beach picnic over there, there’s nothing that we can’t say no to...especially when there’s food involved.
 And, although we seem to enjoy all the goodies that the world has to offer, we often end up paying the price of eating foods outside of our regular food routine.
 From tummy aches to weight gain to poor digestion, it seems as if our body is trying to tell us something.
 And, if our body could speak, we believe that it would say, “There’s an easier way to enjoy summer foods.”
-And, this year we’ve decided to listen to our body and discovered 5 easy ways to eat healthy during summer and avoid the summer weight gain and body ache!
+And, this year we’ve decided to listen to our bodies and discovered 5 easy ways to eat healthy during summer and avoid the summer weight gain and body ache!
 Check it out:

 1. Eat Foods with Probiotics

 You might find yourself eating foods during the summer that aren’t part of your typical menu.
 As a result, your body may not be used to handling these new foods leading to some bloating or indigestion.
 So, at this time your body could definitely benefit from a little extra power in the gut department.
 And, we know just the right guy for the job, queue probiotics!
 Probiotics are good bacteria that help to keep the gut healthy.
 You can think about probiotics kind of like extra staff added to your workplace to be able to handle a busy day.
 Probiotics collaborate with the healthy bacteria that is already in your gut to manage all the new food coming in and prevent any unwanted aftermath.
-By adding probiotics or eating more foods with probiotics, your body will be better equipped to handle anything that comes its way.
+By adding probiotics or eating more foods with probiotics, your body will be better equipped to handle anything that comes it's way.
 Some foods that naturally contain probiotics include kombucha, pickles, miso, sauerkraut, and yogurt.
-And, if any of these naturally probiotic-rich foods aren’t suitable for your diet regime, you can also look for foods with added probiotics like puffs, granola, chips, granola bars, and more.
+And, if any of these naturally probiotic-rich foods aren’t suitable for your diet regime, you can also look for foods with added probiotics like soda, granola, granola bars, and more.

 2. Protein, Protein, Protein!